CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 1.2 Objective

-This module aims to secure Active Directory in the regular operation of an institution (agency or company) that uses ADS to manage its infrastructure of Windows systems (client and server).
+This building block aims to secure Active Directory in the regular operation of an institution (agency or company) that uses ADS to manage its infrastructure of Windows systems (client and server).

 ### 1.3 Delimitation